MetPX/wmo_mesh/README.rst

 Things to install on Debian:

-- sudo apt install git vim python3-xattr python3-pip mosquitto
+- sudo apt install git vim python3-xattr python3-pip mosquitto webfs

 - sudo apt install python3-paho-mqtt  # available on ubuntu >18.04, but not in Debian stretch